Artist Jean-Michel Basquiat’s Artwork Reveals Powerful Superhero Influences

 The lone notable exception is the orange cartoon head with an open mouth and the partially crossed out exclamation of Phil Rizzuto, the late sportscaster and former shortstop of the New York Yankee’s known for his trademark expression, “HOLY COW.”

 Over Batman’s head, the word “POW!” explodes in an angular word balloon like those seen more frequently on the Batman TV show than on comic book pages.
-There the onomatopoeia or action words usually appear without thought bubbles or word balloons.
+In comics, the onomatopoeia or action words usually appear without framing devices.

 At the bottom left of this piece, CRUSADER (short for caped crusader) appears over Batman’s chest where the iconic bat symbol normally appears.
 A few steps behind Batman stands his sidekick Robin, with the classic BOY WONDER epithet written above his right shoulder, reminding us of his origin in comics as a circus acrobat.